English Language Arts Adopted Curriculum:

 What is Reading Workshop?

 In Reading Workshop, class usually begins with a minilesson, in which the teacher shares a reading strategy that will help children become more powerful readers.
 Then children go off to read - and to work on their reading.
 Sometimes they are reading partner or book club books, other times they are reading independent books.
 Very young readers will read two or three books during a single workshop.
 Older readers will read one book over several days or a week.
 While the children read, the teacher works with small groups or confers with individual readers.

 The independent reading time of the workshop is the heart of the workshop.
 This is where most of the “magic” happens.
 Your child, from the first day of school, is set up to be independent during the workshop.
 During independent work time, students pull from the repertoire of strategies that they have learned in workshop.

 Your child will mostly read books from the classroom library and the school library.
 They’ll bring these books home every day to read as well.
 The children will be interested in a huge variety of books.
 Some will love sports books, others will love books about animals, others will love adventure stories.
-Let me know if your child has special interests, and we’ll do our best to encourage those interests through reading.
+Let your child's teacher know if your child has special interests, and we’ll do our best to encourage those interests through reading.